jsxgraph/jsxgraph/plugins/wordpress/jsxgraph/readme.txt

 Tags: jsxgraph, geometry, plotting, visualization, javascript, svg, vml, rendering, graphics Requires at least: 2.2
 Tested up to: 2.8.4
-Stable tag: 0.77
+Stable tag: 0.78

 Using the JSXGraph filter makes it a lot easier to embed JSXGraph constructions into wordpress pages/posts.

 == Description ==

 [JSXGraph](http://www.jsxgraph.org/) is a cross-browser library for interactive geometry, function plotting, graphs, and data visualization in a web browser.
 It is implemented completely in JavaScript and uses SVG and VML.
-JSXGraph is easy to embed and has a small footprint: only about 55 KB if embedded in a web page.
+JSXGraph is easy to embed and has a small footprint: only about 80 KB if embedded in a web page.
 No plug-ins are required!
-JSXGraph uses the JavaScript libraries/frameworks Prototype or jQuery.
 [JSXGraph](http://www.jsxgraph.org/) is developed at the [Lehrstuhl für Mathematik und ihre Didaktik](http://did.mat.uni-bayreuth.de/), [University of Bayreuth](http://www.uni-bayreuth.de/), Germany.